jacobmmorgan/School-Notes/Journalism/Journalism Day 12.md

-Observation in journalism is a vital skill that involves watching and recording detals about events, people, and environments to understand better
+-Observation in journalism is a vital skill that involves watching, recording details about events, people, and environments to understand better.
+Includes engaging all senses and noticing subtle details